AlanananL7377/github-tutorial/README.md

 ## Workflow & Commands
 > You've just used `git init` , `git add` & `git commit` but you really dont know what they exactly do.
 Bellow is a list of commands you have already used and commands you haven't used that will come in handy.

+REMEMBER **ALL** these commands are typed in the command line:

 `git init` - This command initializes the git in a directory
 * If git is initialized in a directory its now called a repository.

+`git add file.ext` - Adds changes for a *specific file* to the stage ready to commit

+`git add .` - Adds changes of **ALL** files to the stage

+`git status` - Ever wonder if you have added a file to the stage ready to commit.
+Well git status allows you to see what you have added or no.
+> If you see `Modified: <file_name>` in red, it means you havent added it to the stage.
+While if you see the same text in green it means its been added to the stage and its ready to be commited.

+`git commit -m "short/specific message"` - Once you've added your edits to the stage they are ready to be commited (saved).
+* Your message *must be:*
+    * In presesnt tense
+    * Short
+    * Specific
+    * Describe the change you did in the file

+> These commands above are probably the commands you're going to be using the most.
+Once you making multiple commands and uploading your repositories to the remote (GitHub) the commands bellow will come in handy.

+`git diff` -
 ---
 ## Rolling Back Changes